Afong Moy: Decline

 In April 1838, the media reported that Moy was faced with financial difficulties.
 Rumors were circulated that she had been discarded in New Jersey by her guardians, who had "stolen" her from China and feared prosecution if they brought her back.
 Descriptions of her situation were distressing to the extent that local residents considered financing her return to China.
 Moy's guardian, Caleb E. Taylor, rebuked these claims, although Moy did not continue to put on exhibitions.

-Following press coverage of Moy's situation, the authorities of Monmouth County, New Jersey boarded her in the local poorhouse at public expense.
+Following press coverage of Moy's situation, the authorities of Monmouth County, New Jersey, boarded her in the local poorhouse at public expense.
 She remained there until sometime before April 1848, when "a company of persons redeemed her, by defraying the expenses of her maintenance and giving security for the future".
 Moy's removal from the poorhouse was intended to return her to the exhibition hall.
 In 1847, the public were once again able to attend her shows.

-After more shows in New York, Boston, and Philadelphia, Moy performed at a venue on Pennsylvania Avenue, Washington, D.C. in November 1849.
+After more shows in New York, Boston, and Philadelphia, Moy performed at a venue on Pennsylvania Avenue, Washington, D.C., in November 1849.
 In this performance, her name was advertised as Afong Moy Nanchoy, suggesting that she had been married, possibly to a man who was also of Cantonese origin.
-Her last recorded exhibition was in the New York City Hotel on April 1850.
+Her last recorded exhibition was in the New York City Hotel in April 1850.
 Following this performance, records of Moy completely disappear.
 Some sources suggest that she had left the United States to tour Europe.

 Image and appearance

 The New-York Commercial Advertiser described Moy as a "healthy, bouncing girl", with a "complexion tinged with copper but sufficiently transparent, revealing that roses are blooming beneath her skin".
 She wore a costume befitting a lady "of her rank"—wherever she appeared in public, she would dress in Chinese attire.
 During her first days in the United States, Moy mainly wore a mantle of blue silk with pantalets of yellow silk.
 In her later displays, Moy was said to dress in "her native costume, composed of [the] most superb Chinese Embroidery".
+In 1847, her dress was said to be beautiful, elaborate, and expensive, with satin, lace, and gold embroidery.

 Moy spent long hours perfecting her appearance each day.
 She was said to spend her time either "at her toilet, or at her tambour".
 She was known to spend four to five hours at her toilette.

 Moy had undergone the process of foot binding as a child, and her feet were said to measure 4.75 in from the heel to the end of the great toe, 2.125 in from the heel to the end of the small toe, and 6.60 in around the ankle.
 Several physicians examined Moy's bound feet and published their findings in newspapers.